 Wrought Copper and Copper Alloy Solder-Joint Pressure Fittings per ASME B16.22 [PDF - 103 KB]

 Life Cycle Assessment - Copper Tube and Sheet

-As an association committed to promoting the sustainable use of copper materials, CDA developed a life cycle assessment (LCA) for copper tubes and sheets produced in North America, in accordance with ISO 14040/44 and ISO 21930.
-With a cradle-to-gate scope, this LCA can be used to meet the LEED v4.1 Environmental Product Declarations credit, option 1.
-For a list of participating manufacturers, please contact firstname.lastname@example.org.
+As an association committed to promoting the sustainable use of copper materials, CDA developed a life cycle assessment (LCA) for copper tubes and sheets produced in North America in accordance with ISO 14040/44 and ISO 21930.
+With a cradle-to-gate scope, this LCA can be used by manufacturers as an input to their own product-specific LCAs and Environmental Product Declarations (EPDs).
+Additionally, this data was incorporated into the GaBi database allowing for quick and efficient use of the results.
+For a list of participating manufacturers, please contact email@example.com.